Mallow, Virginia

 Mallow is an unincorporated community and census-designated place in Alleghany County, Virginia, United States.
 It was first listed as a CDP in the 2020 census with a population of 671.

 Demographics

-Mallow first appeared as a census designated place in the 2020 U.S. census.
+A community named Fairlawn-Mallow was listed as an unincorporated community in the 1950 U.S. census (pop 389).
+It was not listed in subsequent censuses until it appeared as a census designated place under the name Mallow in the 2020 U.S. census.